Code-Institute-Submissions/abdullahjr0-MS1/README.md

 * This page can be reached through the Nav bar or from the service buttons shown on the landing page.
 * Provides three different service options and a brief description to fit the picture.
 * The images allow a flipping animation which provide information of times available as referenced in home page as well as adding visual to UI and improving UX.
+* Book now button which upon click navigates the user to the contact page allowing quick and efficient UX.
+Also includes hover affect wehre text color changes to improve aesthetics.

 ##  Contact Page